getindata/data-pipelines-cli/docs/configuration.rst

    * - project_name
      - string
      - Name of the project to be created in dbt Cloud
-   * - schedule_interval
-     - string
-     - The cron expression with which the example job will be run
-   * - default_gcp_project
-     - string
-     - GCP project that will be used by default if a new environment is created in dbt Cloud
    * - environments
      - Array
      - Details of the environments to be created in dbt Cloud